razstvien01/tlr-controller/README.md

 ## Frontend

 The frontend is built with ReactJS, providing an interactive and responsive user interface.
-It enables users to control the telepresence robot and view live video streams.
+It enables users to control the navigations telepresence robot and view live video streams.

-## Contributing

-If you would like to contribute to the project, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the [Your License Name] - see the [LICENSE.md](LICENSE.md) file for details.

-## Contact

-For questions or concerns, please contact [Your Name] at [your.email@example.com].